seniortogrul/seniortogrul/README.md

 ## Hi there 👋

 # 💫 About Me:
-<br>Hi, I'm currently actively learning HTML and CSS and starting to learn Javascript.
+<br>Hi,I'm not SENIOR, but everyone calls me seniortogrul.I'm currently actively learning HTML and CSS and starting to learn Javascript.

 ## 🌐 Socials: